Your browser is not optimized for viewing this website.

 Location: In person at SPARC

-Level One (all experience welcome!)
+All levels of experience are welcome!
 Teachers in this class will work with youth at all levels of experience to help them reach their goals.
-Learn more about class levels here.

 Jump into the upbeat world of musical theatre in this high-energy class.
 Students who enjoy singing and dancing will love this opportunity to learn music and choreography from their favorite shows.
-Young performers can expect to learn several different styles of movement and song in this class, while learning more about theatre through games and warm-ups.
+Young performers will learn several styles of movement and song in this class, while learning more about theatre through games and warm-ups.
 Students will also grow skills like ensemble-building, information recall, and sharing the spotlight.

 Interested in scholarships?
 Read this page first